compphil2mmae/compphil2mmae.github.io/content/en/post/240901_DFG-Surveillance/index.md

 ---
 # Documentation: https://docs.hugoblox.com/managing-content/

-title: DFG-Projekt "The Ethics of State Mass Surveillance" bewilligt
+title: DFG project "The Ethics of State Mass Surveillance" approved
-subtitle: CompPhil²MMAE und TU Dortmund kooperieren
+subtitle: CompPhil²MMAE and TU Dortmund cooperate
-summary: CompPhil²MMAE kooperiert mit Alumnus {{% mention "peter.koenigs" %}} und Christian Neuhäuser von der TU Dortmund in einem von der [DFG](https://www.dfg.de) geförderten Forschungsprojekt.
-In drei Teilprojekten untersuchen wir die Frage, wie moderne Praktiken staatlicher Massenüberwachung in liberalen Gesellschaften ethisch zu bewerten sind -- mit Blick auf (a) das überwachte Individuum, (b) die demokratische Gesellschaft, in der Überwachung stattfindet, und (c) die Technologieunternehmen, die an staatlicher Überwachung mitwirken.
+summary: CompPhil²MMAE cooperates with alumnus {{% mention "peter.koenigs" %}} and Christian Neuhäuser from TU Dortmund University in a research project funded by the [DFG](https://www.dfg.de).
+In three sub-projects, we are investigating the question of how modern practices of state mass surveillance in liberal societies are to be ethically evaluated -- with regard to (a) the monitored individual, (b) the democratic society in which surveillance takes place, and (c) the technology companies that participate in state surveillance.
 authors: [christian.seidel]
 tags: [highlight]
 categories: []